North Korea says to hold nuclear talks with US on Saturday

 "It is my expectation that the working-level negotiations would accelerate the positive development of the DPRK-US relations," she added without disclosing the talks’ venue.
 North Korean officials were "ready" to enter the discussions, she said.
 There was no immediate confirmation from the American side.

-Trump had criticised Bolton’s suggestion of the “Libyan model” for North Korea, a reference to a de-nuclearisation deal with the African nation’s former dictator Moamer Kadhafi — who was killed after being deposed in 2011.
+Trump had criticised Bolton’s suggestion of the "Libyan model" for North Korea, a reference to a denuclearisation deal with the African nation’s former dictator Moamer Qadhafi -- who was killed after being deposed in 2011.

+Pyongyang had bristled at that comment, which Trump said had "set us back very badly".
+Despite the gridlock, Pyongyang has continued to praise Trump, calling him "bold" and "wise".
+Analysts say Bolton’s dismissal from the White House could have helped Pyongyang’s decision to come to the table.

+South Korea’s presidential Blue House welcomed the resumption of dialogue between the North and the US.
+"We hope to see the realisation of practical steps towards permanent peace regime and complete denuclearisation of the Korean peninsula through the upcoming talks," said spokeswoman Ko Min-jung.

 SEOUL: North Korea and the United States will hold working-level nuclear talks on Saturday, Pyongyang said, signalling the resumption of a dialogue process that has been effectively stalled since the collapse of a summit in February.